vmware-archive/prerequisite-code/README.md

 ```bash
 ./gradlew build
 ```
- _Note: We can do this with the `./gradlew` command since we included the gradle wrapper with the repository._
+_We can build with the `./gradlew` command since we included the gradle wrapper with the repository._

 # IntelliJ

 We strongly recommend using [IntelliJ](https://www.jetbrains.com/idea/) as your IDE.
 IntelliJ offers [many advantages](https://blog.jetbrains.com/idea/2016/03/enjoying-java-and-being-more-productive-with-intellij-idea/)